-Utilizing a set standard for mater data management will instill trust among all levels of the supply chain, from client to consumer.
+Utilising a set standard for mater data management will instil trust among all levels of the supply chain, from client to consumer.

 Speed of Development

-The time it takes to roll out updates and execute data synchronization projects will improve greatly.
+The time it takes to roll out updates and execute data synchronisation projects will improve greatly.
 Less time spent developing new projects means faster launches and qualitative testing.